ome/www.openmicroscopy.org/_posts/2014-10-23-common-interface.md

 ###A frustratingly complete, always obsolete, amazingly effective solution

-The result of using a common specification that cannot specify every advanced, cutting edge biological imaging system means that the solution is always incomplete and very likely unable to support the latest innovations in biological imaging.
-Moreover, any updates made to the model to support new innovations will likely become obsolete within a few months as new innovations or updates are added.
+Using a common specification that cannot specify every advanced, cutting edge biological imaging system results in a solution that is always incomplete and very likely unable to support the latest innovations in biological imaging.
+Moreover, any updates made to the model to support new innovations may become obsolete within a few months as new innovations or updates are added.
 The OME Data Model also does not provide comprehensive support for all imaging modalities.
-For example, while fluorescence is well supported, including elements Illumination, Filter Set, and Detector, high-end transmitted light techniques such as Differential Interference Contrast are not well supported-- there are no elements describing the shear of a Wollaston prism.
-The expectation has always been that experts in this technique would extend the Data Model to support alternative imaging types, using real world applications as a guide.
+For example, while fluorescence is well supported, including XML elements 'Illumination', 'Filter Set', and 'Detector', high-end transmitted light techniques such as Differential Interference Contrast are not well supported-- there are no elements describing the shear of a Wollaston prism.
+The expectation has always been that experts in this technique would extend the Data Model to support alternative imaging types, using real-world applications as a guide.
 It seems likely that the OME Data Model will always be at least somewhat incomplete-- all imaging modalities used by all scientists will never be completely described.

 Regardless of these significant limitations, the approach adopted by OME has proven to be reasonably successful and effective.
 With a fairly rich